jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 TestFooBar.runtests()
 ```

-Test functions like `MOI.Test.unittest` and `MOI.Test.modificationtest` are
+Test functions like `MOI.DeprecatedTest.unittest` and `MOI.DeprecatedTest.modificationtest` are
-wrappers around corresponding dictionaries `MOI.Test.unittests` and
+wrappers around corresponding dictionaries `MOI.DeprecatedTest.unittests` and
-`MOI.Test.modificationtests`.
+`MOI.DeprecatedTest.modificationtests`.
 Exclude tests by passing a vector of strings
 corresponding to the test keys you want to exclude as the third positional
 argument to the test function.

 !!! tip
-     Print a list of all keys using `println.(keys(MOI.Test.unittests))`
+     Print a list of all keys using `println.(keys(MOI.DeprecatedTest.unittests))`

 The optimizer `BRIDGED` constructed with [`instantiate`](@ref)
 automatically bridges constraints that are not supported by `OPTIMIZER`